 Causes of Osteoporosis?

 The development of bone mass post 50 is an important determinant for risk of osteoporosis in later life.
-However, the recent studies and cases shows that even millennials are developing bone mass loss and other osteo issues.
+However, the recent studies and cases shows that even millennial are developing bone mass loss and other bone issues.
 The development and strengthening of bone mass depends upon the accurate intake of calcium, proper exposure to sunlight, and exercise which is low in India and lead to extra number cases of osteoporosis.
 Osteoporosis affects both men and women, but the reasons behind its progression may tend to differ.
 Osteoporosis is majorly seen in women.